-Udayan Care is a Public Charitable Trust, working since the last 21 years for the quality care of disadvantaged children womenand youth.
+Udayan Care is a Public Charitable Trust, working for the last 22 years, for the quality care of disadvantaged children and women.

 A nurturing home for every orphaned child, an opportunity for higher education for every girl and for every adult, the dignity of self-reliance and the desire to give back to society.

-There is a growing demand for Information Technology among the poor urban and rural communities including communities around our Udayan homes.
-We have also found that the use of computers and IT is vitally important in our counseling programmes for the children of Udayan Homes.
-Thus, the project intends to focus on mixed communities; communities who are located around our Udayan Homes and those in the densely populated clusters of slums, resettlement colonies and other low income settlements by setting up IT centers for imparting Information Technology training.
+There is a growing demand for Information Technology and vocational training among the poor urban and rural communities including communities around our Udayan homes.
+We have also found the use of computer and IT vitally important in our counseling programmes for the children of Udayan Homes.
+Thus, the project intends to focus on mixed communities; communities who are located around our Udayan Homes and those in the densely populated clusters of slums, resettlement colonies and other low income settlements by setting up IT & VT centers for imparting Information Technology and vocational skills training.

 Program Vision To broaden horizons and bring IT close to the lives of underserved rural and urban communities in Delhi and NCR, and thus empower them for greater job prospects

 Poor urban/ slum communities, especially women, adolescent, children of Delhi and NCR

 Unique aspects of the Program

 Updates from This Quarter